kenryu42/claude-code-plan-export/README.md

 # Claude Code Plan Export

-Auto-save your Claude Code plans to the project root when you finish planning.
+Auto-save your Claude Code plans to the project root when you finish planning in `Plan Mode`.

+## Why Use This Plugin?

+- **Optimize token usage** - Plan with Opus 4.5 for quality, then execute with faster, cheaper models
+- **Clean implementation context** - Start each implementation with a fresh context window, avoiding artifacts from planning sessions
+- **Flexible workflows** - Plan once, then execute with any model you choose, not just Claude Code

 ## Features

-- **Automatic Export** - Plans are exported when your Claude Code session ends
+- **Automatic Export** - Plans are exported when your start a new session or exit Claude Code
 - **Manual Export** - Use `/export-project-plans` to export all plans from the current project
 - **Concurrent Session Support** - Handles multiple Claude Code sessions safely with file locking